-A few years ago, I purchased some carpet cleaner from our local Petco store that promised to take out pet stains and odor.
+A few years ago, I purchased carpet cleaner for pet stain removal from our local Petco store that promised to take out pet stains and odor.
 We had just gotten our new puppy and she had accidents pretty much everywhere during her housebreaking training.
 Of course the day came when we ran out of that little red miracle bottle.
-There’s never a good time to run out of something like that as you don’t just let puppy accidents sit on the carpet until your next trip to the store.
+There’s never a good time to run out of something like that as you don’t let puppy accidents sit on the carpet until your next trip to the store.

-Without hesitation, I went to my laptop to look for a home remedy online that had the product Oxiclean in it that would be safe for carpets since that was an ingredient listed on the bottle.
+Without hesitation, I went to my laptop to look for a homemade Oxiclean remedy online that would be safe for carpets since that was an ingredient listed on the bottle.
 To my surprise, there was such a homemade concoction.
 The great thing is that there were only two ingredients needed for one of these recipes and I had both in my house, washing soda and hydrogen peroxide (water was a given).

 I actually found a few different recipes during my search.
 Some used baking soda instead of washing soda but the general consensus on those sites was that the washing soda worked better than the baking soda on stains.
 Some recipes called for both and all were natural or organic.
-You can search online if you want to try other recipes, but here is the one I used and it worked well.
+You can search online if you want to try other homemade Oxiclean recipes, but here is the one I used and it worked well as a laundry booster.

-Here’s how to make your own stain remover.
+Here’s how to make your own pet stain remover.

 - 1 cup water